 The obstacles seem insurmountable.
 Yet modern medicine has overcome similar barriers to progress before.
 Perhaps the most notable example is found in cancer.

-- FACT: Once a misunderstood and highly stigmatized disease characterized by poor outcomes, inadequately coordinated research efforts and lack of access to resources and care, thanks to a coordinated effort to make cancer a national priority, the field of oncology has been transformed in recent decades, resulting in measurable improvements on every front.
+- FACT: Cancer was once a misunderstood and highly stigmatized disease characterized by poor outcomes, inadequately coordinated research efforts and lack of access to resources and care.
+However, thanks to a coordinated effort to make cancer a national priority, the field of oncology has been transformed in recent decades, resulting in measurable improvements on every front.

 Learn more about the cancer experience.
 We believe that by following a path akin to that pioneered in cancer, we too can chart a course to improved outcomes in depression and bipolar illnesses.